 Chainlink enables lending and borrowing applications to exist by providing price feeds for calculating the value of collateral, ensuring loans are issued and liquidated according to fair market prices.

-- Aave: Money market protocol for borrowing and lending a multitude of on-chain tokens.
+- Aave: Multi-chain money market protocol for borrowing and lending a multitude of on-chain tokens.

 - bZx: On-chain money market for borrowing and lending crypto tokens to margin traders.

 - Venus: Binance Smart Chain-based algorithmic money market for lending and borrowing.